 To exploit this weakness, we simply need to reconfigure the MFP to use a different IP address for the LDAP server.
 Obviously, the selected IP address needs to be under our control and listening on port 389 (unsecured LDAP).
 When the MFP eventually makes an LDAP query, it should transmit the credentials back to us in plaintext.

 As seen below, we were able to “catch” the plaintext credentials of the Domain Adminstrator account when an authentication attempt was made:

 In closing, below are some suggestions mitigating MFP risks:

 - Regardless of the type of device, always change the default password to something complex.

 - Whatever you change the password to, don’t reuse that password anywhere else.

 - Understand the security capabilities that systems offer and utilize them to their fullest potential.
-For example, if your device supports LDAP over SSL…. use it.
+For example, if your MFP device supports LDAP over SSL, use it.

-- Organizations have gotten better about hardening servers and workstations — but don’t neglect hardening other devices on your network too (printers, scanners, routers, switches, firewalls, etc).
-These devices often pose significant risk because they have unnecessary features enabled.
+- Organizations have gotten better about hardening servers and workstations, yes.
+But we can’t neglect the hardening other devices on the network too (e.g. printers, scanners, routers, switches, firewalls, etc.).
+These devices often present unknown, yet significant, risk because they have unnecessary features enabled.

-- Be extremely careful where you’re utilizing your privileged accounts.
-Domain Admin-level accounts should never be used on MFPs, workstations, or other lower privileged systems that have a higher likelihood of being compromised.
+- Be extremely careful with privileged accounts.
+Domain Administrator-level accounts should never be used on MFPs, workstations, or other lower privileged systems that have a higher likelihood of being compromised.